MicrosoftDocs/Viva/Viva/glint/reports/driver-impact-report.md

 The graph plots each driver's impact on the x-axis and the selected comparison on the y-axis.
 The comparison can include:

-- An internal comparison such as the overall company,
+- An internal comparison such as the overall company.
-- An external benchmark, or
+- An external benchmark.
-- The average question score for the survey
+- The average question score for the survey.

 Items on the right side of the graph have a high statistical correlation with the selected outcome (typically engagement or eSat) across all the respondents in a group.
 Often a person will rate a driver and its corresponding outcome the same.
 For this reason, acting on those items likely has the biggest impact on engagement (or the selected outcome).